 TAMPA -- The ache in his heart appeared to exceed any discomfort he might be feeling from his leg.

-Steven Stamkos isn't going to the Olympics and the Tampa Bay Lightning center officially threw in the towel, reluctantly, after the morning skate Thursday.
-The news he was not medically cleared to play came following a CT scan Wednesday, and came out of the blue, taking Stamkos by surprise, especially because he thought he could play Thursday, even earlier than had been expected.
+Steven Stamkos isn't going to the Olympics and he officially threw in the towel, reluctantly, after the morning skate on Thursday.
+The news he was not medically cleared to play came following a CT scan on Wednesday, and came out of the blue, taking Stamkos by surprise, especially because he thought he could play Thursday night, even earlier than had been expected.

 "It was disappointing.
 I was surprised," Stamkos said.
 "Going into the meeting I was expecting to play on Thursday, based on how I was feeling and how the previous X-rays had went.
 It was shocking, to be honest."